NicholasBrown-01/reading-notes/102/102_Reading_07.md

   // code to be executed
 }`

-...where we are creating the function, providing paramenters and names to be called or *invoked* at a later time.
+...where we are creating the function, providing parameters and names to be called or *invoked* at a later time.

 In order for function results and/or data to be stored, a `return` must be executed and placed where the user wants the function to stop processing.